 Two things to remember if visiting the Basilica:

 - Strollers (and large bags) are not allowed in the Basilica.
 There is a free “cloak room” to the left of the main entrance, around the corner.
 Make sure you leave enough time to drop them off.

 - There are strict rules about wardrobe to enter the cathedral – no bare shoulders or knees.
 Take a wrap if it is warm and you are wearing a scrappy dress.
 Men should have sleeves on their t-shirt, too and there should be no offensive logos.

 Once you’ve had a good look at the Basilica, step outside and enjoy the square.
 Miss M loved

-After out trip to San Marco it was time for us to have some lunch.
-There are so many options and most are kid friendly.
+After our trip to San Marco it was time for us to have some lunch.
+There are so many options and most are kid-friendly.
 At least they are kid-friendly for lunch: things may be different if they are catering to the romantic dinner crowd.
-Italy is also one of the easiest place to feed children.
+Italy is also one of the easiest places to feed children.
 What child does not love pasta, pizza and ice cream?

 We had already been in Italy a week and Miss M was getting a little tired of pasta.
 Instead of one of the local eateries, we decided to go to the Hard Rock Cafe for lunch.
 It is just around the corner from Piazza San Marco, which made it convenient.
 The advantage is the view: just across from the cafe is a gondola stop.
 This stop seems to service large groups of tourists on package deals, cruise ships or tour buses.
 The rate that they were getting on and off the gondola was almost laughable, but it was entertaining.